CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/flows/calling-other-flows.md

 A [flow][] can be called from another [flow][] in the following ways:

 - Using the [Run Flow][TODO] block to trigger the execution of another flow directly
-- Using the [Execute HTTP Request][TODO] block to trigger a flow through the API Gateway service (this should only be used to call [flows][flow] published in a separate Cortex platform)
+- Using the [Execute HTTP Request][TODO] block to trigger a flow through the API Gateway service (this should only be used to call [flows][flow] published in a separate Cortex Innovation platform)

 ### Input Variables